TommyJackson85/techfix_overlap/README-TESTING.md

     - if the post's status is 'To Do', an Edit button is available.
     - total money donated to create amount of votes is seen.

-- If a feature report or bug post status is 'Done', then the buttons and forms add values to the post are removed.
+- If a feature report or bug post status is 'Done', then buttons and the form, in which alter posts, are removed.

 - Upon loading the cart page,
     - as a logged in user